 Do you support maintaining local control and allowing the implemented task force recommendations time to work?

 The COVID-19 crisis has further exacerbated the revenue shortfall cities have been dealing with over the last 20 years.
-Prior to the pandemic, funding local governments have received from revenue sharing has diminished by more than $8.6B dollars - click here for report.
+Prior to the pandemic, funding local governments received from revenue sharing has diminished by more than $8.6B dollars - click here for report.
 This coupled with the restrictions to property tax growth due to challenges with Proposal A, have prevented communities from realizing the economic recovery happening in the state.
 Communities across the state have made difficult decisions in balancing budgets through reduction of services, consolidation of programs and cuts to employee benefits.
 Michigan’s citizens have 2,400 fewer fire fighters in their communities since before 2011.
 This is not a safe trend for our communities.

 State level funding needs to be addressed by the legislature.
 Revenue sharing needs to be restored and changes to the property tax act must occur to give the opportunity for our communities to fully restore core services.

-The recognition of the emotional challenges facing fire fighter’s while at work has become more and more prevalent.
+The recognition of the emotional challenges facing fire fighters while at work has become more and more prevalent.
 The fire service has had more deaths annually by suicide than in the line of duty.
 This is unacceptable and is why the MPFFU has been stepping up to develop greater resources to help our first responders deal with their mental health.
-Currently, if a first responder is diagnosed with PTSD it is not considered a job-related injury unless the employee can prove it come from a specific incident.
+Currently, if a first responder is diagnosed with PTSD it is not considered a job-related injury unless the employee can prove it came from a specific incident.
 But PTSD is an exposure based injury and does not come from just one incident.
 It’s from repeated exposures which makes it difficult to prove.
 It is time that our communities recognize that Post Traumatic Stress Syndrome is the result of the work that first responders do day in and day out protecting our communities.
-Therefor a presumption is needed to ensure that our firefighters are taken care of while facing injuries from exposure at work.
+Therefore, a presumption is needed to ensure that our firefighters are taken care of while facing injuries from exposure at work.

 Do you support establishing this presumption under the Workers Compensation Act for all first responders in Michigan?